Physically Plausible Human-Object Rendering from Sparse Views via 3D Gaussian Splatting: Methodology

+In this context, we focus on establishing geometric consistency by specifically enforcing constraints such as non-penetration and surface contact.
+To enforce these constraints, previous mesh-based methods~\cite{bhatnagar2022behave, xie2022chore, jiang2023full, dabral2021gravity} typically rely on vertex-to-vertex distances calculated via Nearest Neighbor (NN) search.
+However, directly applying such mesh-centric losses to 3DGS is computationally prohibitive.
+Unlike meshes with fixed semantic vertices ($\sim$6K), 3DGS involves massive, unstructured primitives ($\sim$10k-100K) that change dynamically.
+An explicit NN search for every Gaussian would result in intractable complexity ($O(N \log M)$).
+To address this, we propose a scalable alternative: we replace explicit neighbor searching with efficient Signed Distance Field (SDF) queries ($O(1)$ per Gaussian) and utilize our predicted contact mask to filter optimization targets.
+This combination allows us to enforce physical plausibility with negligible computational overhead.

-Having identified the human-object contact regions through contact prediction, which yields the set of indices $\mathcal{C}$ corresponding to the human Gaussians, we now perform a physics-aware optimization on these regions within the composed Gaussian splatting framework (Fig.~\ref{fig:Overview}).
-This optimization enforces physical plausibility by minimizing two distinct loss terms: an Attraction Loss and a Repulsion Loss, which guide the human and object Gaussians towards physically plausible configurations.
+With human Gaussians in contact regions identified (yielding the vertex index set $\mathcal{C}$ from contact prediction, Sec.~\ref{sec:sparse_view_contact_prediction}), we perform physically plausible optimization on these regions within our HOGS framework (Figure~\ref{fig:Overview}).
+This optimization enforces physical plausibility by minimizing our \textit{Gaussian Contact and Separation Losses}, guiding human and object Gaussians towards plausible configurations.